ibm-cloud-docs/secrets-manager/pricing.md

 {: #pricing}

 Pricing in IBM Cloud Secrets Manager is based on the number of service instances in an account, and the number of active secrets in each of the service instances.
-Learn more about the `Trial` and `Standard` plans offered by Secrets Manager.
+For an overview of what each plan includes, see [Secrets Manager plans and features](/docs/secrets-manager?topic=secrets-manager-feature-overview).
-{: shortdescc}
+{: shortdesc}